The

 places.

-The lintel of the sanctum sanctorum entrance has the basrelief of Gajalakshmi.
+The lintel of the sanctum sanctorum entrance has the bas-relief of Gajalakshmi.
 Also, a procession scene bas-relief is on the lintel.
-In that One person carries a Shiva Lingam on his head.
-A person is holding an umbrella to this person and another person is holding an umbrella to the Shiva Lingam.
-In the procession, some persons are playing various musical instruments.
+In that one person carries a Shiva Lingam on his head.
+A person is holding an umbrella over this person, and another person is holding an umbrella over the Shiva Lingam.
+In the procession, some people are playing various musical instruments.
 The person who is holding the Shiva Linga may be the Rashtrakuta King Krishna-III.

 Till